shieldon-io/document-translations/en/docs/index.md

 ## Firewall Panel

 Shieldon provides a visualization UI called Firewall Panel.
-By using Shieldon Firewall, you can easily implement it on your Web application.
+By using Shieldon Firewall, you can easily implement it on your web application.

 ![Firewall Panel](https://i.imgur.com/MELx6Vl.png)